- What are the advantages of using LEED for hospitality spaces?

 - Is there a document I can download and send to my team?

-What are the benefits of applying LEED for hospitality spaces?
+What are the advantages of using LEED for hospitality spaces?

-Hotels and other hospitality venues have a significant opportunity to reduce negative environmental impacts associated with guest rooms, event space, and general facility use through measures such as energy and water efficiency, waste reduction and management, sustainable and local purchasing, and use of alternative transportation.
-Hotels and conference centers can also contribute to human health by providing healthy, comfortable, and productive indoor environments with improved indoor air quality, access to daylight and views, and occupant control of the lighting and thermal environment.
+Hotels and public assembly venues have significant opportunities to reduce environmental impacts associated with guest rooms, event spaces, and general facility operations through measures such as energy and water efficiency, waste reduction and management, sustainable and local purchasing, and alternative transportation.
+Hotels and conference centers can also promote human health by providing healthy, comfortable, and productive indoor environments with improved air quality, access to daylight and views, and occupant control over lighting and thermal conditions.

-USGBC works to promote cost‐efficient and resource‐saving green building design, construction, and operations with the goal of protecting the global environment and human health.
-The LEED green building certification program provides the framework for building and operating hotels sustainably.
-Green buildings use on average 26% less energy, emit 33% less carbon dioxide, use 30% less indoor water, and send 50%‐75% less solid waste to landfills and incinerators.
-The opportunities for hospitality venues to integrate green building strategies into their design, construction, and daily operations makes business sense and can be an important part of a company’s commitment to sustainability.
+USGBC promotes cost‐efficient, resource‐saving green building design, construction, and operations to protect the global environment and human health.
+The LEED green building certification program provides the framework for designing and operating hotels sustainably.
+On average, green buildings use 26% less energy, emit 33% less carbon dioxide, use 30% less indoor water, and send 50% to 75% less solid waste to landfills and incinerators.
+For hospitality venues, integrating green building strategies into design, construction, and daily operations make business sense and can be an important part of a company’s commitment to sustainability.

 Due to features such as on‐site amenities, food and beverage operations, pool and laundry operations, convention facilities, frequent renovation cycles, and transient guest populations, hospitality properties and venues can present unique challenges and opportunities in certain areas of environmental performance.
 USGBC brought together a group of hospitality industry leaders to identify the areas of LEED that needed further attention considering hospitality‐specific circumstances.